acastrodev/stride-translations/README.md

 ------

-# Stride Engine documentation translation project
+# Stride Engine documentation translation project for the Brazilian Portuguese

 Welcome to the Stride Engine Documentation Translation Project for the Brazilian Portuguese (pt-BR).
 This project aims to provide a localized version of the Stride Engine documentation to make it more accessible to the Portuguese-speaking audience.